How to Browse and Query MongoDB from an All-in-One Desktop Toolkit

 mongodb+srv://username:[email protected]/dbname

-For a browser-based NoSQL explorer, the connection is made through the server-side proxy to avoid exposing credentials in the browser.
+For the NoSQL Explorer in MyDevTools, the desktop app connects to MongoDB directly from your machine, so your connection string and credentials stay local.
 Only connect to databases you own or have explicit authorization to access.

 // Standard connection string